Doraku/DefaultDocumentation/documentation/api/IUrlFactory.GetUrl(IGeneralContext,string).md

 ## IUrlFactory.GetUrl(IGeneralContext, string) Method

-Gets thr url of the given id.
+Gets the url of the given id.
+Returns null of the instance does not know how to handle the provided id.

 ```csharp
 string?
 GetUrl(DefaultDocumentation.IGeneralContext context, string id);